San Francisco fog: Climate change

 Research published in 2010 showed that summertime fog in California decreased by 33% from 1950 to 2010.
-The decline in fog is generally attributed to climate change, and is concerning for the local ecology, for example the redwood trees.
-Climate change contributes to the warming of our oceans, directly resulting in less fog as ocean water is not cold enough to mix with hot, moist air currents to create fog.
+The decline in fog has been attributed to climate change, and is concerning for the local ecology, for example the redwood trees.
+Climate change contributes to the warming of the oceans, directly resulting in less fog as ocean water is not cold enough to mix with hot, moist air currents to create fog.
 Lower fog levels are also problematic for the agricultural regions fog patterns support, such as the Napa and Salinas Valleys.
 Not only has the fog season shortened, lasting from June to September instead of from May to October, but the hours per day there is fog has shortened by about three hours.
 The attribution of the reduction in fog and of global warming itself to the Pacific decadal oscillation is generally rejected.

 Fog, however, may be a potential solution to other effects of climate change such as water scarcity.
 Already seen globally in places such as Kenya and parts of Southeast Asia, fog can be collected and turned into potable drinking water.
 Mesh nets have been developed to capture and store fog effectively.
 A Canadian nonprofit FogQuest has started testing fog harvesting in the Bay Area and along the California coast.

 Art and culture

 Writers, poets, and photographers have long been inspired by the fog, including Herb Caen, Jack Kerouac, August Kleinzahler, and Arthur Ollman.
 Sam Green made a film about San Francisco's fog for the Exploratorium, which premiered in 2013.
 Many Alfred Hitchcock movies including Shadow of a Doubt, Vertigo, and The Birds were set in San Francisco, invoking the fog and its eeriness as a backdrop.
-In Kyle Boelte's 2015 book The Beautiful Unseen: Variations on Fog and Forgetting, San Francisco's fog becomes a metaphor for grief and the limitations of memory, something developed in Exploratorium as well.
+In Kyle Boelte's 2015 book The Beautiful Unseen: Variations on Fog and Forgetting, San Francisco's fog becomes a metaphor for grief and the limitations of memory, something developed in the Exploratorium as well.